-The ADS112C04 is reset in one of three ways: either by a power-on reset, by the RESET pin, or by a RESET command.
+The ADS112U04 is reset in one of three ways: either by a power-on reset, by the RESET pin, or by a RESET command.

 When a reset occurs, the configuration registers reset to the default values and the device enters a low-power state.
-The device then waits for the START/SYNC command to enter conversion mode; see the ${}^{\rho}C$ Timing Requirements table for reset timing information.
+The device then waits for the START/SYNC command to enter conversion mode; see the UART Timing Requirements section for reset timing information.